Rules and Terms of Entry

 The structure of a quilt traditionally has three complete layers, but a minimum of two complete layers may be appropriate.
 These layers must be pierced and joined together by stitch.
 Other joining elements may be added.

-Rules and Terms of Entry into the Virtual Competition 2020
+Rules and Terms of Entry 2021

 In addition to the specific requirements of each competition category, the following rules and regulations are common to all:

 1) Only one piece may be entered per category.

 2) Entries must have one dimension (either height or width) of at least one metre and must not exceed three metres (this does not apply to Miniature, Quilt Creations, Young Quilters and Schools).

 All quilts must conform to any size constraints imposed by their category.
 The Organiser’s standard quilt frames can accommodate quilts up to 179cm wide by 230cm high; larger quilts can be hung on a wall.
 Please ensure accurate dimensions are provided on the entry form.